 Let’s face it, you’re gonna get sweaty in the gym, everyone will and that’s good.
 That’s the sign you’re working it, but what about sharing the equipment with others?

-You should ALWAYS bring a towel in the gym.
+You should ALWAYS bring a towel to the gym.
 You can put it down on the bench before using it or wipe down all the sweat from the equipment.
 We should try to keep it clean as much as possible.

 Your Gear Should be Clean and Tidy